jtl-scx/dev-guide/Guide/Channel-API.md

 ![](order_cancellation.png)

 - Sellers send a cancellation request together with a `CancellationRequestId` (UUID) which the client, i.e., the JTL-Wawi, should remember in order to be able to assign the response later.
-- The UUID is used for the later unique assignment of the data (OrderId / OrderItemIDs) at the client.
+- The UUID is used for the unique assignment of the data (OrderId / OrderItemIDs) at the client.
 - A cancellation should always include all items to be cancelled.
 If the entire order is cancelled, all order items contained must also be specified.
 Accordingly, however, only a partial cancellation of individual items can take place.

 ## Cancellation (by Buyer/Marketplace)

 ![](order_cancellation_buyer.png)

-- Buyer or Marketplace send a cancellation request together with a `CancellationRequestId` (UUID)
+- Buyers or Marketplaces send a cancellation request together with a `CancellationRequestId` (UUID)
-- The UUID is used for the later unique assignment of the data (OrderId / OrderItemIDs) at the channel.
+- The UUID is used for the unique assignment of the data (OrderId / OrderItemIDs) at the channel.
 - A cancellation should always include all items to be cancelled.
 If the entire order is cancelled, all order items contained must also be specified.
 Accordingly, however, only a partial cancellation of individual items can take place.
-- Using this Workflow on Channel side is considered optional it is also possible to set the Order Status to cancel.
+- Using this Workflow on the Channel side is considered optional- it is also possible to set the Order Status to cancel.

 ## Return

 ![](return.png)

-### Channel informs about upcoming return event
+### Channel informs about an upcoming return event

 **_Note_**: This is a optional step in the Workflow.
 Not all Marketplaces support a Return Announcement.